Hendrix-CS/csci320/index.md

     * This may include nontrivial extensions to one of our programming projects.
   * Write a short paper describing the program's purpose and the degree to which it fulfills that purpose.

 Each student will orally present their final project during the Final Exam period for the course, on Friday, May 5, 2023 from 2-5 pm.

-### <a name="groupwork">In-Class Assignments</a>

-Many class periods will involve in-class assignments.
-These may involve informal discussion as well as more formal hands-on activities.
-Each student will be expected to contribute either in the context of a group or the class as a whole.

 ## <a name="grading">Specifications Grading</a>
 Each assignment is assessed as **Missing**, **Partial**, or **Complete**.
 Criteria for the latter two categories will be specified for each assignment.
 Final course grades are earned based on cumulative assignment outcomes:

 * To earn an A in the course, a student will:
   * **Complete** the final project
-  * **Complete** at least 9 out of 10 regular projects, including all kernel projects; at least **Partially Complete** the remaining project.
-  * Participate actively in at least 90% of in-class assignments.
+  * **Complete** all 10 regular projects
 * To earn a B in the course, a student will:
   * One of the following:
     * **Complete** the final project, **Complete** at least six other projects, including at least two kernel projects, and at least **Partially Complete** two more projects.
-    * **Partial** completion of the final project, **Complete** at least nine other projects, and **Partially Complete** the remaining project.
+    * **Partial** completion of the final project, **Complete** all 10 regular projects.
-  * Participate actively in at least 80% of in-class assignments.
 * To earn a C in the course, a student will:
   * One of the following:
     * **Complete** the final project and **Complete** at least four other projects, including at least one kernel project, and at least **Partially Complete** a minimum of two more projects.
     * **Partial** completion of the final project, **Complete** at least six other projects, including at least two kernel projects, and at least **Partially Complete** two more projects.
     * **Missing** final project, **Complete** at least 9 out of 10 regular projects, including all kernel projects; at least **Partially Complete** the remaining project.
-  * Participate actively in at least 70% of in-class assignments.
 * To earn a D in the course, a student will:
   * One of the following:
     * **Complete** the final project, **Complete** at least two regular projects, and at least **Partially Complete** two more projects
     * **Partially Complete** the final project and at least four other projects, including at least one kernel project, and at least **Partially Complete** a minimum of two other projects
     * **Missing** final project, **Complete** at least six other projects, including at least two kernel projects, and at least **Partially Complete** two more projects.
-  * Participate actively in at least 50% of in-class assignments.

-### Revising submitted work
+## Tokens
+* Each student starts the semester with four **tokens**.
+  * A student may spend one token in order to:
+    * Submit a project after the posted deadline.
-If a submitted project receives a **Partial** assessment and the student seeks a **Complete** assessment:
+    * Submit a revised version of a project in the event the submission receives a **Partial** assessment.
-* The student will schedule and attend an Office Hours meeting to discuss the necessary revisions and establish a deadline for their submission.
-* If the student submits the revisions by the agreed deadline, the revised project will receive a **Complete** assessment.

-## <a name="latedays">Late Policy</a>
-Students in need of an extension should:
-* Notify the instructor in their Teams channel prior to the deadline.
-  * The notification message must state the duration of the requested extension.
-* Schedule a meeting with the instructor as close as possible to the missed deadline to discuss present progress on the assignment.

-The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted if they meet the above criteria.
+* Scheduling and attending an [office hours meeting](https://drferrer.youcanbook.me) with Dr. Ferrer earns one additional token.